carson-hellman/AI_car/README.md

 # AI Car

-I started this project because I wanted to learn a little about AI
+I started this project because I wanted to learn a little about AI.

-It isn't perfect, but I attempted to implement a neural network that learns how to drive a car around a race track
+The code is far from perfect, but I attempted to implement a neural network that learns how to drive a car around a race track.

+There are currently issues with the network getting stuck in local minimums, but for now I am happy with the progress I have made.

 The code that I wrote was inspired from these sources: